 - i.
 A student must be eligible for promotion to Year 3 of the curriculum within four academic years from the date of first registration.
-An exception to this standard may be made by the APRC for illness or when a student is involved in other programs of academic study (such as study leading to a PhD).
+An exception to this standard may be made on a case by case basis by the APRC for students on an approved leave of absence.
+Or when a student is involved in other programs of academic study (such as study leading to a PhD).
 In these circumstances, a student must pass all academic work being taken. - ii.
 A student must be academically eligible to receive the M.D. degree at the regular spring commencement exercises of the Morsani College of Medicine, during the sixth year following initial registration.
 The same exception to this standard shall be in effect as is indicated in Section IV, E, 3, a.